Rasukarusan/autoTwitterFollow/README.md

 ....
 ```

-You can use prepared shell script to correct twitter urls.
+You can use prepared shell script to collect twitter urls.
 This script correct urls from qiita.
 ```sh
 $ cd twitter-auto-follow/batch